Privacy notice.

 Website visitors

 Our website is hosted on Azure Static Web Apps (Microsoft Azure, UK region).
 When you visit chat.org.uk, Azure's network logs record your IP address, the time of the request, the resource requested, response status, user agent string and referrer.
 These logs are kept for short-term operational and security purposes (typically 30 days) and are not used to profile visitors or for any marketing purpose.
-We do not use third-party analytics, advertising tags, fingerprinting or session replay on this site.
+The only third-party tag on this site is Google's advertising tag, which runs under Google Consent Mode v2 with consent denied by default, so it sets no cookies and sends no identifiers unless you accept via our cookie banner (see Cookies and analytics below).
+We use no third-party analytics, fingerprinting or session replay.

 Contact form submissions and demo requests